ShaheenHossain/payslip_payment11/docs/_build/html/_sources/pages/expenses.rst.txt

 Depending on the type, the workflow will be different

-Expenses can also be categorized into
+Company Expenses can be further categorized into

-#. **GST Expenses - Whose input GST has to be claimed by the company**
+#. **Recurring - GST Expenses - Recurring on a timely basis and whose input GST has to be claimed by the company.
+Eg. Mobile/Telephone Bills**
-#. **Non-GST Expenses - Whose input GST cannot be claimed by the company**
+#. **Recurring - Non-GST Expenses - Recurring on a timely basis and whose input GST cannot be claimed by the company.
+Eg. Local Broadband expenses, Office Rent, Electricity Bills**

-Expenses can also be

-#. **Recurring - Monthly Rent, Phone, electricity bills etc**
+#. **Non-Recurring - GST Expenses - One Time Expenses such as buying IT assets such as computers, Electrical Equipment**
-#. **Non-recurring - One time expenses**
+#. **Non-recurring - Non-GST Expenses - One time expenses such as Stationary, Fooding etc**

-Recurring expenses are generally taken care by the company - Company Expenses

 How to set expense types